GroupLabs/bridge/src/backend/README.md

 To get the API started on your computer, do the following:

 1. Ensure your Docker daemon is running.
 On Mac, just start Docker Desktop
 2. In your venv (or not), run: `python --version` to find the version.
 The code is tested on 3.11 (stable), and 3.8 (experimental).
-Then run: `pip install magika FastAPI python-dotenv "unstructured[pdf]" pyvespa uvicorn requests celery httpx`
+Then run: `pip install magika FastAPI python-dotenv "unstructured[pdf]" pyvespa uvicorn requests celery httpx psycopg2-binary openai`
 3. Go to `deployment/vespa/` and run `docker-compose up -d` (this configures and sets up your Vespa containers)
 4. Start RabbitMQ: `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management` (this may download the image if you don't have it already)
-5. Start Celery: `celery -A storage worker --loglevel=info -P threads` (unstructured is not fork-safe. use threads instead)
+5. Start Celery: `celery -A storage worker --loglevel=info -P threads` (unstructured is not fork-safe. use threads instead).
+Should be done in the backend dir.
+6. Install poppler.
+On mac this is `brew install poppler`
+7. Install tesseract.
+On mac this is `brew install tesseract`
-6. Finally, run the API: `python api.py`
+7. Finally, run the API: `python api.py`

 ### Other fun stuff: